15 Business Communication Tips to Help You Conquer the Corporate World

 14. Write clear & concise emails

-In a business setting, people don’t want to spend as much time reading your email as they do reading a novel, according to Brooks Doherty, dean of the Rasmussen College School of Business.
+In a business setting, people don’t want to spend as much time reading your email as they do reading a novel, according to Brooks Doherty, dean of the Rasmussen University School of Business.
 “You want to get to the point and get your message across quickly so you know it’s being read,” he adds.

 For more specific rules and guidelines for writing a professional email, as well as free information and lectures about professional communication, check out this free online course on Professional Communication Essentials.

 It’s the golden rule we all learned growing up: Treat others as you wish to be treated.
 The office is no exception.
 Having trouble finding a conversation topic?
 Find some common ground.

 “Be friendly but remember that you are in the workplace.
 Try to find things in common with colleagues such as the football team they support or vacation destinations,” says Newton.